 Studying accounting and finance at Strathclyde Business School, you'll be learning at a pioneering internationally-renowned academic organisation that shapes and develops the business minds of tomorrow.
 We're the only university to have won Times Higher Education University of the Year twice!

 As part of Strathclyde’s triple-accredited Business School, the Department of Accounting & Finance is one of the UK’s major centres of research in accounting and finance.
-We’re second in the UK for Accounting & Finance in the Complete University Guide Subject Tables for 2021 and the department has an international profile.
+We’re first in the UK for Accounting & Finance in the Complete University Guide Subject Tables for 2022 and the department has an international profile.
 Current staff and students come from countries as far afield as Australia, Tanzania, India and Bolivia.
 Our seminar and academic visitors’ programmes attract guest academics from universities all over the world.